-The purpose of this component is to undertake a substantial design, make and evaluate project which will test pupils' skills in designing and making a prototype.
+The purpose of this component is to undertake a substantial design, make and evaluate a project which will test pupils' skills in designing and making a prototype.
 The term 'prototype' means an appropriate working solution to a need or want that is sufficiently developed to be tested and evaluated (for example, full-sized products, scaled working models or functioning systems).
-Pupils are required individually and/or in consultation with a client identify a problem and design context from which they develop a range of potential solutions and then realise one through practical making activities.
+Pupils are required individually to define a context and in consultation with a client to identify a specific problem from which they develop a range of potential solutions.
 The project must allow candidates to apply knowledge and understanding in a product development process to design, make and evaluate prototypes.
 In this project, pupils will be encouraged to use creativity and imagination when applying iterative design processes to develop and modify designs, and to design and make prototypes that solve real world problems, considering their own and others' needs, wants, aspirations and values.
 There are no limits to project selection beyond the time and resources available and the appropriateness of selection in matching individual pupils' potential.
 Pupils are expected to take ownership of all aspects of their work in this project, in order to allow them total control of their responses and to target assessment criteria effectively, and to maximise their achievements.
-In order to reach high attainment levels, pupils must adopt a commercial design approach to their work, reflecting how a professional designer might deal with a design problem and its resolution and their final product will be made to a very high standard.
+In order to reach high attainment levels, pupils must adopt a commercial design approach to their work, reflecting how a professional designer might deal with a design problem and its resolution, and their final product will be made to a very high standard.